fsprojects/FSharp.Formatting/docs/styling.md

 > NOTE: There is no guarantee that your template will continue to work with future versions of F# Formatting.
 > If you do develop a good template please consider contributing it back to F# Formatting.

+## Customizing by generating your own site using your own code

+The `FSharp.Formatting.ApiDocs` namespace includes a `GenerateModel` that captures the results of documentation preparation in `ApiDocsModel` and allows you to generate your own site using your own code.

+> NOTE: There is no guarantee that your bespoke site generation will continue to work
+> with future versions of F# Formatting.

+> NOTE: The contents of `ApiDocsModel` currently includes some generated HTML with some specific style tags.
+> In the long term these may be removed from the design of that component.